 ENTRY INTO COMPETITION

 Participation in the program is open to all Grade 10 learners in public high schools.
 Teams made up of FOUR (4) grade 10 learners (no more, no less) will have to design and build an innovative solution to a problem in their community using processes learnt in their STEM classrooms.
-This solution will be presented at the activation on 3rd August 2018; however, they will be required to submit a report on the solution and an entry form at least 4 weeks prior to the event.
+This solution will be presented at the activation on a date to be advised by Airlink; however, they will be required to submit a report on the solution and an entry form at least 4 weeks prior to the event, as per announcements.
 The learners will be required to present their design to industry experts for judging on activation day.
 Through this process learners are exposed to innovation, creation, design and an engineering process while developing teamwork, leadership and communication skills.

 Learners will be assessed throughout the day and judges will comprise of people within the aviation industry.
 Assessment will be based on the submission of the STEM solution, which will count to 40% of the overall scoring process and there will be ‘Amazing Race/Obstacle Course’ style challenges (drone flying, AppCar creation, flight simulator, virtual reality etc.) making up the remaining 60% of the weighting.